-LabVIEW includes extensive online and print documentation for new and experienced LabVIEW users.
+LabVIEW includes extensive documentation for new and experienced LabVIEW users.

 LabVIEW modules and toolkits also provide additional documentation specific to those products.
-In the LabVIEW Help, online documentation for modules you have installed appears after the Controlling Instruments book in the Contents tab.
-Online documentation for toolkits you have installed appears under the Toolkits book.
+In the LabVIEW Help, documentation for modules you have installed appears after the Controlling Instruments book in the Contents tab.
+Documentation for toolkits you have installed appears under the Toolkits book.

 Refer to the Related Documentation topic for each add-on, if available, for references to other documentation resources.

 Use the LabVIEW Help to access information about LabVIEW programming concepts, step-by-step instructions for using LabVIEW, and reference information about LabVIEW VIs, functions, palettes, menus, and tools.